wwang-chcn/ONTraC/tutorials/IO_files.md

 - Cell_ID

   The name of each cell.
-Duplicated Cell_IDs within the same sample are not permitted.
+  Warning: Duplicated Cell_IDs within the same sample are not permitted.
 In the event of duplicated Cell_IDs across samples, the sample name will be prefixed to Cell_ID.

 - Sample